 Problem with this is that most people who add insult onto rejection have serious issues of their own, and probably just looking for an opportunity to go “mental” on you.
 Some have nothing “interesting” going on in their lives and looking for something “exciting” to do.
 You give them what they want and they get to reject you, insult you and “get off” at your expense too!

-My point is, just because you don’t “click” is no reason to start coming up with reasons to call the other person names.
+My point is, just because you don’t “click” or can’t make a relationship work, there is no reason to start coming up with reasons to call the other person names.
 There is nothing wrong with him or her – or you for that matter – for not having made a good connection.
 It’s not their fault.
 It’s not your fault.
 It just what it is.
 Trying to look for a reason that makes sense, or someone to blame is just a waste of time and energy.

 As long as you don’t get bitter and jaded, sometimes being rejected can be a good thing – for personal growth.
 Most of the self-assured, self-made, confident and upward mobile people I’ve met (and admire) in my life are people who’ve had to deal with lots of rejection.

 Again, easy said than done, yet still possible to take an even negative experience and turn into something very positive – for you!
 Who knows may be you just dodged something worse.

 Republished by Blog Post Promoter